Ultra-NX/UltraNX/README_ENG.md

 ### Ultra is a functional custom firmware for Nintendo Switch, with a focus on overclocking and an improved user experience.

 ### [UltraNX 2.8|RC2](https://github.com/Ultra-NX/UltraNX/releases/tag/2.8-R1) Supports all HOS up to and including 22.1.0 (22.0.0+ in Safe Mode)
+### [UltraNX 3.0|Test1](https://github.com/Ultra-NX/UltraNX/releases/tag/3.0-T1) Supports all HOS up to and including 22.1.0

 ## Features of Ultra

-* Pre-configured OC Switchcraft (Successor to OC-Suite) with presets.
+* Pre-configured Horizon OC (Successor to EOS) with presets.
 * By default, there's already an undervolt that noticeably reduces the console's consumption, and a slight memory overclock that will make games smoother.
 * The best overclocking customizer for Switch - Ultra-Tuner, that allows you to customize overclocking right from the console.
 It was the first, and remains unique.
 * The CFW is as light as possible.
 There are no unnecessary things in it, only minimum necessary for overclocking and comfortable use.